Kay Bailey Hutchison: Tenure and political positions

+Hutchison announced her intention to resign her Senate post in the autumn of 2009 in order to challenge Texas Governor Perry for the Republican Party nomination.
+State Republican Chairman Cathie Adams later called upon Hutchison to clarify when she would vacate the Senate so that other Republican candidates could make preparations for their races.
+On November 13, 2009, Hutchison announced that she would not resign from the Senate seat until after the March 2, 2010, primary.
+On March 31, 2010, she announced her intention to serve out her third term.

-Supporters of the Tea Party movement have been critical of Hutchison.
+Supporters of the Tea Party movement were critical of Hutchison.
 In 2010, Konni Burton, a member of the Northeast Tarrant Tea Party steering committee, said "She personifies everything that the Tea Party is fighting.
 She is a Republican, but when you check her votes on many issues, they are not ones that conservatives are happy with."